olawuyio/snake290/README.md

 ```
 python src/snake_game.py
 ```

+## Game Features
+Score Board at the top of the screen

 ## How To Play
-1. Using "W", "A", "S", "D" to move the direction the snake is moving to.
+1. Use the "W", "A", "S", "D" keys or the arrow keys to control the Snake.
 "W" to move up, "A" to move to the left, "S" to move down, and "D" to move to the right.
-You may also use the arrow keys to move.
+2. The objective of the game is for the snake to fill the screen.
-2. Control the snake to avoid touching the wall or the snake's body with it's head.
+    a.
+The game is over if the snake touches the wall or another part of its body.
-3. Control the snake to consume the food to gain score.
+    b.
+The snake grows in length and the score goes up by 1 when the snake to eats food.

 ## Folders and their content